Anxiety, Phobic and Obsessive Compulsive Disorders and their Co-Morbid States (e.g. Depression):

 Vivien Feng BA/BCom, BA (Honours) Clinical Psychology, Doctorate in Clinical Psychology.
 Vivien is a registered Intern Clinical Psychologist.
 She has worked with children, whanau and adults in community mental health settings.

-Emma Barker MSc Couns Psychol, MNZPsS, Emma has worked part-time as a Needs Assessor with the Trust for 10 years and is currently also managing the 24 hour Phoneline and its volunteers.
+Emma Barker MSc Couns Psychol, MNZPsS, Provisional member of NZAC - Emma has worked part-time as a Needs Assessor with the Trust for 10 years and is currently also managing the 24 hour Phoneline and its volunteers.
 Emma worked as a Psychologist in London at Guys Hospital and the London School of Economics Student Health for several years before moving to New Zealand.

 Marcia has published several books including 'Silent Sufferers', 'Screwed Up' and, for youth and adolescents, 'Scary Thoughts' and 'Phobi Faces Fear'.
 'Scary Thoughts' has an educational video to assist with it and the book/video package has been distributed to all schools throughout New Zealand.

-Sarah Woollard, BHSc - Practice Manager.
-Sarah has a background in Population Health and Epidemiology.
+Sarah Woollard - National Manager.
+Sarah has a background in Population Health and Epidemiology while studying a BHSc.
 She combines knowledge of health systems, policy and management into the mental health arena.